Peakboard/peakboard.github.io/content/_controls/Basics/en-fonts.md

 ![Open Font Manager](/assets/images/Controls/fonts/en_fonts-01.png)

 Alternatively, you can also access the Font Manager from the places in the Peakboard Designer where you can select fonts.
-For example, in the attributes of controls such as the text control, you will find a button (1) in the drop-down menu for selecting the font to adjust the font.
-If you click on the [...] button (2) in the pop-up, the font manager opens.
+For example, in the attributes of controls such as the text control, you will find a button (1) to adjust the font in the drop-down menu for selecting the font.
+In the pop-up, you have the option to quickly and easily customize the currently selected font.
+You can apply these changes by clicking on [Modify font].
+To make further adjustments to other fonts, click on the [...] button (2) in the pop-up.
+The font manager opens.

 ![Open font manager alternatively](/assets/images/Controls/fonts/en_fonts-02.png)